oasis-tcs/codelist-genericode/README.md

 The published results are not stored in the GitHub repository, _per se_.

-See the [Actions tab](https://github.com/oasis-tcs/codelist-genericode/actions) for the results of publishing processes and distribution packaging, being careful to note the branch indicated.
-At particular milestones (typically when the `main` branch is updated) these files are archived in the [committee Kavi documentation (members only)](https://www.oasis-open.org/apps/org/workgroup/codelist/documents.php) [(Public access)](https://www.oasis-open.org/committees/documents.php?wg_abbrev=codelist&show_descriptions=yes).
+See the [Actions tab](https://github.com/oasis-tcs/codelist-genericode/actions) for the results of publishing processes and distribution packaging, being careful to note the branch indicated for the desired commit message.
+As branches are merged the commit message is inherited in the merged branch.

+You must be signed in to GitHub in order to download the results from the "Artifacts" section on the action's build result page.

 Each downloaded result is doubly-zipped: the outer zip for GitHub extraction purposes and the inner zip for posting to Kavi and distribution.
-Moreover, the actual content is copied in the distribution in its own third ZIP for posting.
+Moreover, the actual content is copied in the distribution in its own third ZIP file for posting.
 The `archive-only-not-in-final-distribution/` subdirectory is not meant for inclusion in the final home in the [OASIS document server](https://docs.oasis-open.org/codelist), only for archive purposes in Kavi.

+At particular milestones (typically when the `main` branch is updated) these files are archived in the [committee Kavi documentation (members only)](https://www.oasis-open.org/apps/org/workgroup/codelist/documents.php) [(Public access)](https://www.oasis-open.org/committees/documents.php?wg_abbrev=codelist&show_descriptions=yes).

-For genericode v1.0 cs02, the chain of package ZIP files begins [here for OASIS members](https://www.oasis-open.org/apps/org/workgroup/codelist/document.php?document_id=68158) and [here for the general public](https://www.oasis-open.org/committees/document.php?document_id=68158), but be careful to note the links are to the _start_ of the chain.
+For genericode v1.0 cs02, the chain of package ZIP files begins [here for OASIS members](https://www.oasis-open.org/apps/org/workgroup/codelist/document.php?document_id=68158) and [here for the general public](https://www.oasis-open.org/committees/document.php?document_id=68158), but be careful to note these links are to the _start_ of the chain.
 See the top of the document revision history below the metadata for the most current package in the chain of uploaded revisions.

-The results in the Actions tab eventually are deleted automatically by GitHub, but if you have no need for a particular build result, you can delete it to save space, because of the multiple ZIPs the downloads are quite large (>50Mb).
+The results in the Actions tab eventually are deleted automatically by GitHub, but if you have no need for a particular build result, you can delete it to save space because of the multiple ZIPs the downloads are quite large (>50Mb).

 ## Contributions